subhylahiri/numpy_linalg_extras/README.md

     object will affect the original `lnarray` object.
     I think it is best not to store these objects in variables, and call on `lnarray.inv` on the rhs instead.
+* `pinvarray`:
+    Performs least-squares matrix division when it is matrix multiplied (@).
+    Returned by `lnarray.pinv`.
+It calls `lstsq` behind the scenes.
+    Does not actually pseudoinvert the matrix unless it is explicitly called.
+    Other operations, such as addition are not defined.
+This object contains a reference to the original array, so in place modifications of a `pinvarray` object will affect the original `lnarray` object.
+    I think it is best not to store these objects in variables, and call on `lnarray.pinv` on the rhs instead.

 ## Functions